Jenn Baxter: Women's

 The Arsenault rink began the 2019–20 season by winning the 2019 Curling Store Cashspiel.
 The team won the provincial Scotties again in 2020, and represented Nova Scotia at the 2020 Scotties Tournament of Hearts with new lead Emma Logan.
-The team finished pool play with a 4–3 round robin record, in a tie with British Columbia's Corryn Brown rink.
+The team finished pool play with a 4–3 round-robin record, tied with British Columbia's Corryn Brown rink.
 They lost to British Columbia in a tiebreaker, failing to advance.

 In 2020, Arsenault announced she was moving to British Columbia.
 Baxter then joined the new rink skipped by Christina Black at third with front end Karlee Jones and Shelley Barker.
 In their first event together, the team won the 2020 Curling Store Cashspiel.
 The 2021 Nova Scotia Scotties was cancelled due to the COVID-19 pandemic in Nova Scotia, so the Nova Scotia Curling Association appointed Team Jill Brothers to represent the province at the 2021 Scotties Tournament of Hearts.
 Team Black would have been selected as the Nova Scotia representatives, however, they did not retain three out of their four players from the previous season.

 Team Black won their first event of the 2021–22 season, The Curling Store Cashspiel, going undefeated to claim the title.
 They also reached the final of the Atlantic Superstore Monctonian Challenge, losing to the Andrea Crawford rink.
 In November, the team once again went undefeated to win the Tim Hortons Spitfire Arms Cash Spiel, defeating former teammate Jennifer Crouse in the final.
 At the 2022 Nova Scotia Scotties Tournament of Hearts, Team Black won all three qualifying events, winning the provincial title and securing their spot at the 2022 Scotties Tournament of Hearts.
 At the Hearts, the team had a 5–3 record in the round robin, which was enough to qualify for the championship round.
 Along the way, they scored victories over higher seeded teams such as Alberta's Laura Walker and Manitoba's Mackenzie Zacharias.
 They also defeated British Columbia, which was being skipped by former teammate Mary-Anne Arsenault.
 In their championship round match against Northern Ontario's Krista McCarville, Team Black got down 9–1 before coming back to make the game 9–8, eventually losing 11–8.
 This eliminated them from the championship.